goldrieve/goldrieve.github.io/aboutme.md

 cover-img: /assets/img/tryps.png
 ---

 I'm a postdoctoral researcher in the Matthews lab, in Edinburgh.
 I use bioinformatics and molecular techniques to understand the evolution and developmental biology of trypanosomes, mainly _Trypanosoma brucei_.
+My work can be split into three projects.

 __Mechanisms of life cycle simplification__